kgateway-dev/kgateway/docs/content/installation/gateway/kubernetes/_index.md

 {{% notice warning %}}

 ##### Helm 2 Compatibility
-* Helm 2 support will be deprecated in Gloo Edge v1.8.0.
+* Helm 2 support will be dropped in Gloo Edge v1.8.0.
 * Using Helm 2 with open source Gloo Edge v1.2.3 and later or Gloo Edge Enterprise v1.2.0 and later requires explicitly setting `crds.create=true`, as this is how we are managing compatibility between Helm 2 and 3.
 * Using Helm 2 with open source Gloo Edge v1.7.4 and later or Gloo Edge Enterprise v1.7.4 requires explicitly setting `settings.helm2=true` on the first install.